Lurkars/esp-ena/README.md

 * *ena-storage* storage part to store own TEKs and beacons
 * *ena-bluetooth-scan* BLE scans for detecting other beacons
 * *ena-bluetooth-advertise* BLE advertising to send own beacons
-* *ena-exposure* decode Exposure Key export, compare with stored beacons, calculate score and risk
+* *ena-exposure* compare exposed keys with stored beacons, calculate score and risk
 * *ena* run all together and timing for scanning and advertising

+### ena-binary-export

+Module to decode Exposure Key export.

 ### ena-cwa